matfantinel/fantinel.dev/src/lib/posts/2022-year-in-review.md

 slug: 2022-year-in-review
 title: 2022 In Hindsight
 date: 2022-12-19
-excerpt: 'A year of big changes, both to me and to the world.'
+excerpt: A year of big changes, both to me and to the world.
-tags: [Meta]
+tags:
+  - Meta
+categories:
+  - Tech
 ---

 <script>